top of page

 Now & Beyond

-At the core of our values lies a commitment to community engagement and a recognition of the essential role education will play in the future of our food system.
-Jasmine currently serves as the President of the Central Victorian Regenerative Farmer's Inc., a group focused on empowering farmer's and landholders towards a regenerative future.
+At the core of our values lies a commitment to community engagement and recognizing the essential role education plays in the future of our food system.
+Jasmine currently serves as the President of the Central Victorian Regenerative Farmer's Inc., a group focused on empowering farmers and landholders towards a regenerative future.
+Terry is a member of the Ballarat Local Food Coalition, contributing to the local dialogue on food sustainability.

-Collectively the three of us, host various schools, groups, and organizations, fostering educational experiences that forge a deeper connection with the land and the food they eat.
-Open days and increased educational tours are in the works, with current infrastructure upgrades in construction and planning stages.
+Collectively, the three of us host various schools, groups, and organizations, fostering educational experiences that create a deeper connection with the land and the food they eat.

 bottom of page